Voice of the Arabs:

 Here lay the game-design path that I wanted to take.
 Games are supposed to be fun, and I enjoy studying strange and obscure, and most of all absurd, historical events.
 There’s not a whole lot out there in English about the role of Voice of the Arabs during the Six-Day War.
 I enjoyed running down the story and putting it all together into a single narrative; this is what attracted me to first journalism and then history, the chance to tell stories that were out there but scattered in many places.

 Telling that story would just be the start.
 Next, I wanted y’all to play it: the campaign of the Six-Day War, not as it happened, but as Ahmed al-Said said it did (under threat of possible execution, to be fair).
 In an age when millions pretend that the lunatic fantasies spewed over the interwebs by cynical manipulators raking in profit and political power are actually true, it seemed the perfect metaphor for American political culture in the first quarter of the 21st Century.
 Lies proclaimed as truth, the truth decried as fake news; it’s nothing new.

 This time, it’s the Egyptian National Army that’s an ass-kicking machine.
 It has more leaders, better initiative, better logistics, and it has efficiency (a game concept that essentially means that your guys can do more stuff more, well, efficiently).
 It already has better equipment in most categories: tanks, artillery, heavy weapons, armored personnel carriers.
-With the highly-motivated and well led Egyptians manning them, against the inept and cowardly Israelis, victory is assured.
+With the highly-motivated and well led Egyptians manning them, against the tough Israelis, victory is at least now possible.

 Though you still have to fight the battles.
 Panzer Grenadier and its close sister system Panzer Grenadier (Modern) lean heavily on the soft factors of war: leadership, initiative (reflecting planning and similar factors) and morale.
 But those will still sometimes lose to overwhelming brute force.